Editor’s note: This article was originally published in 2024 and was lightly updated to add new research.

-Signs you need more social connection
+Signs you might need more social connection

 Take a moment to reflect on whether your need for social connection is being met.
+Sometimes it’s not about how many people you know, but how connected you feel to them.

 Ask yourself: